Land's End to John o' Groats: Bus and coach

 The current fastest journey by local bus (defined as in section 3 of the Transport Act 1980 to be a stage carriage service with stops within 30 miles) was set by Clive Burgess in September 2016.
 He travelled from Lands End to John o'Groats using 31 buses, in 3 days, 8 hours and 55 minutes.

 In June 2014, to celebrate completing his GCSE exams, 16-year-old Adam Mugliston travelled from Land's End to John o' Groats on 36 buses in four days, 10 hours and 44 minutes.

 In August 2011, James Aukett travelled from Land's End to John o' Groats on 31 buses in five days, 7 hours and 25 minutes.
 James undertook the trip to raise money for children's charity, The Children's Society.

 In 2008, Richard Elloway of Somerset claimed to be the first person to complete the journey from Land's End to John o' Groats and back free of charge by local buses, using the English National Concessionary Pass (a free bus pass for eligible people) introduced on 1 April 2008, and the pre-existing equivalent concession for pensioners in Scotland.
 English passes cannot normally be used in Scotland, but the BBC reported that "it is understood Mr Elloway got special permission to carry out his round Britain trip."
 He completed the first leg of the trip in one week and six hours.
 The entire journey was completed in two weeks, 8 hours and 30 minutes.

 In 1954, Gertrude Leather travelled by 17 local buses from Land's End to London, at a cost of £1 19s 6d (£1.97½), and the following year travelled from London to John o' Groats by 25 local buses at a cost of £4 5s 9½d (£4.29).

 Train

 The closest railway station to Land's End is Penzance, while the closest to John o' Groats is Wick, so any rail journey will also include other means of transport.

-The record time for a single journey from Lands End to John o'Groats using "public ground transport" is 24 hours 4 minutes and was set in July 2016 by 65-year-old Roy Plomet, raising funds for the Down's Syndrome Association.
-He made a similar return journey, and his time of 49 hours 54 minutes is the Guinness record for the return journey.
+The record time for a single journey from Land's End to John O'Groats using "public ground transport" is 23 hours 5 minutes and 26 seconds and was set in August 2024 by Andrew Tomlinson from West Yorkshire.
+Tomlinson was already the holder of this record, and bettered the time he set jointly with his colleague Daniel Johnson in 2023 by almost 55 minutes.

-Hitchhiking

-M. Clark and G. Beynon are the last hitchhikers recorded in the Guinness Book of Records for the Land's End to John o' Groats trip (17 hours 8 minutes).
+The record for a return journey is 49 hours 54 minutes, set by 65-year-old Roy Plomet completing on 1 July 2016, raising funds for the Down's Syndrome Association.